uktrade/platform-tools/README.md

 `poetry run pytest --numprocesses 0`

-We use [Codecov](https://app.codecov.io/github/uktrade/platform-tools) to monitor the comprehensiveness and performance of our init tests.
+We use [Codecov](https://app.codecov.io/github/uktrade/platform-tools) to monitor the comprehensiveness and performance of our unit tests.

 #### Manual testing